yorenschriever/PixelMapper/tools/pixelmapper_esp32_neopixels/README.md

 8. Open [Pixelmapper](https://yorenschriever.github.io/pixelmapper/).
 Fill in the ip address and number of leds, and wait for a connection.
 When connected, all leds should flash at a stable 1Hz to indicate a good connection.

 9. From here the steps are the same as for the BLE sketch.
-See [Pixelampper project readme](https://github.com/yorenschriever/PixelMapper/tree/master/)
+See [Pixelmapper project readme](https://github.com/yorenschriever/PixelMapper/tree/master/)